Microsoft/azure-docs.pt-pt/articles/iot-hub/iot-hub-device-sdk-c-intro.md

 ### <a name="initialize-the-library"></a>Inicializar a biblioteca

-Para começar a trabalhar com a biblioteca do serializador, chame as APIs de inicialização:
+Para começar a trabalhar com a biblioteca do **serializador** , chame as APIs de inicialização:

 ```c
 if (serializer_init(NULL) != SERIALIZER_OK)